Camino del Norte: Day 18 – San Esteban de Leces to La Isla

 Distance covered: 7.5 mi / 12 km

-This short day of hiking mostly follows the coast of Asturias and passes by multiple pristine beaches before heading back inland.
-I took a slight detour off of the main route out to an albergue on the coast, and I was glad that I did.
+This short day of hiking mostly follows the coast of Asturias and passes by a few pristine beaches before heading back inland.
+I took a slight detour off of the main route out to an albergue on the water, covering just a few miles before stopping early for the day to recover.

-I decided to stop early on this segment to sleep in a small beach town in a place with just a few bunk beds in a single large dormitory.
-In what I considered an “active rest day,” I had walked only a few miles when I saw that there was an albergue in a small town with an easily accessible beach and I changed my plans on the fly.
+I slept in a small beach town in a place with just a few bunk beds in a large, single co-ed dormitory.
+In what I considered an “active rest day,” I had walked only a few miles when I saw that there was an albergue slightly off the route.
+With an easily accessible beach and a few restaurants, I decided to changed my plans on the fly.
 Though it was less than half of the average distance covered on a normal Camino day, I had the extra time, and I wanted to take advantage of access to the coast while I still could.

 If this is the first post you’re reading and want to start from the beginning, check out my Camino del Norte page, which features all of my Camino posts in chronological order.
 If you want to learn more about the Camino de Santiago itself, check out my post breaking down the basics of the Camino de Santiago.